Ceremonial maces in the United Kingdom: Byrllysg (2006–present)

-Tlws (1999 – 2006)
+Tlws (1999–2006)

 Between 1999 and 2006, the National Assembly for Wales used a sculpture known as the "Tlws".
 Created by the Cold Glass Workshop in Frome, England, and designed by the Cardiff based glass sculptor Jane Beebe, the Tlws was made using lead crystal, steel, and a lump of coal, sat on a slate plinth in front of the presiding officer's desk, and was illuminated when the Assembly was sitting.
 Presented to the assembly by Elizabeth II at the official opening of the First Assembly in 1999, the Tlws now resides in the Siambr Hywel debating chamber in the Tŷ Hywel building adjoining the Senedd building.

 Northern Ireland

-Northern Ireland Assembly
+Northern Ireland Assembly and predecessor bodies

 The current Northern Ireland Assembly does not use a ceremonial mace.

 The former House of Commons of Northern Ireland and Senate of Northern Ireland each had a silver mace bearing the Red Hand of Ulster motif.
 Following the abolition of the Parliament of Northern Ireland in 1972, these maces were held storage.

 Maces were also used by the former assemblies established in 1973 and 1982.

-In March 2022, the maces of the former Parliament of Northern Ireland were put on public display at Parliament Buildings, Stormont as part of a permeant exhibition known as "Parliament Buildings – a Journey of People, Politics and Peacebuilding".
+In March 2022, the maces of the former Parliament of Northern Ireland were put on public display at Parliament Buildings, Stormont as part of a permanent exhibition known as "Parliament Buildings – a Journey of People, Politics and Peacebuilding".